Fabiancrg/Aeris_zb/LED_IMPLEMENTATION.md

 ```

 ### In Home Assistant:
 All thresholds appear as `number` entities.
-The single `switch.aeris_led_enabled` controls all 4 LEDs together.
+The single `switch.aeris_led_enabled` controls all parameter LEDs together (CO2, VOC, NOx, PM2.5, Humidity); the status LED behavior is firmware-controlled.

 ### LED Status Display:
 With 4 separate LEDs, you can see the status of all parameters at a glance: